 Transmission and Distribution segment We have operated in the T&D industry since 1891.
-We are one of the largest U.S. contractors servicing the T&D sector of the electric utility and renewable energy industries.
-We provide a broad range of services on electric transmission and distribution networks and substation facilities, which include design, engineering, procurement, construction, upgrade, maintenance and repair services, with a particular focus on construction, maintenance and repair, to customers in the electric utility and the renewable energy industries throughout the United States and Canada.
-Our T&D services include the construction and maintenance of high voltage transmission lines, substations and lower voltage underground and overhead distribution systems.
+We are one of the largest U.S. contractors servicing the T&D sector of the electric utility industry.
+We provide a broad range of services on electric transmission and distribution networks and substation facilities, which include design, engineering, procurement, construction, upgrade, maintenance and repair services, with a particular focus on construction, maintenance and repair, to customers in the electric utility industry throughout the United States and western Canada.
+Our T&D services include the construction and maintenance of high voltage transmission lines, substations, lower voltage underground and overhead distribution systems, renewable power facilities and limited gas construction services.
 We also provide emergency restoration services in response to hurricane, ice or other storm-related damage.